Dzoni PokerManiac

 The best way to deal with a big downswing is to take a few days off.
 Relax, exercise, sleep, and get your head back in the game.After a few losses, you should step down.
 There comes a point in a

-only should you take a break and analyze your recent game, you should also seriously consider dropping down a limit or two.So how big a bankroll do you need?
+downswing where you may be playing badly and not know it.
+In general, after losing 20 buy-ins, notonly should you take a break and analyze your recent game, you should also seriously consider dropping down a limit or two.So how big a bankroll do you need?
 Clearly—and perhaps surprisingl—it is more than 40 buy-ins.
 But what is the magic number for an online pro who doesn’thave much room to move down and still make a good living?
 This number depends on a great many factors, such as how much you think games might change, how aggressive you are, your risk tolerance, your win rate, your living expenses, how much you tilt, and how good you are at stepping down.

 It also assumes you don’t have a job or a trust fund to replenish your your bankroll.